-You can install NSX Edge devices in a manual fashion using an ISO file.
+You can install NSX Edge VMs in a manual fashion using an ISO file.

-The NSX-T component virtual machine installations include VMware Tools.
-Removal or upgrade of VMware Tools is not supported for NSX-T appliances.
+The NSX-T Data Center component virtual machine installations include VMware Tools.
+Removal or upgrade of VMware Tools is not supported for NSX-T Data Center appliances.

 See NSX Edge network requirements in NSX Edge Networking Setup.